What is the best low sodium protein powder?

 What is sodium?

 Though the words “salt” and “sodium” are often used interchangeably, they do not mean the same thing.
 Salt (also known by its chemical name, sodium chloride) is a naturally occurring compound.
 Sodium, on the other hand, is a mineral, and one of the constituents of salt.
 It helps your body maintain fluid and blood volume, and plays an important role in muscle and nerve function.
+That said, the amount of sodium needed by the body is relatively small, and most Americans consume far too much.

 Although sodium is naturally occurring in many foods, most of the sodium that Americans eat comes from packaged, processed, store-bought, and restaurant foods.
 Americans eat, on average, about 3,400 mg of sodium per day, or 5+ teaspoons of salt.
 This is about 20 times as much as the body needs.